-Turkmenistan remains one of the world’s most repressive countries, with a disastrous human rights record.
-President Gurbanguly Berdymukhamedov – re-elected in 2012 - his relatives, and their associates maintain unlimited control over all aspects of public life.
-The government thoroughly denies freedoms of association, expression, and religion, and the country is closed to independent scrutiny.
-Relatives of dozens of people imprisoned during the massive waves of arrests in the late 1990s and early 2000s have had no official information about their fate.
-Proposed “reform” of the constitution promises no actual expansion of fundamental rights and freedoms.
-The total absence of media freedom in Turkmenistan remains unchanged.
+Turkmenistan is one of the world’s most repressive countries, with an abysmal human rights record.
+Elected to a third term in 2017, President Gurbanguly Berdymukhamedov, his relatives and their associates control all aspects of public life.
+The government thoroughly denies freedoms of association, expression, and religion and the country is closed to independent scrutiny.
+The fate of dozens of people imprisoned during waves of arrests in the late 1990s and early 2000s remains unknown even to their relatives and several deaths of victims of enforced disappearance have been reported.
+Amendments to the constitution in 2016 did not provide adequate safeguards to protect fundamental rights and freedoms.
+The clampdown on the handful of independent journalists in Turkmenistan has significantly intensified.